-So many events, so many champs, so much tennis in Melbourne
+So many events in Melbourne, until COVID disrupted the plan

 The crowd numbers on some courts were only in the hundreds or sometimes dozens in the middle of a week when local children have just returned to school.
 The Australian Open is usually held in the southern summer holidays, but is being held three weeks late.

-Still, organizers are expecting about 30,000 fans in Melbourne Park each day next week.
+Still, organizers were expecting about 30,000 fans in Melbourne Park each day next week.

 “It makes a difference.
 It’s fun to play when people come and watch, support,” Elise Mertens said after her win over Caroline Garcia.
 “We’re in Melbourne playing in this beautiful event, beautiful site.
 There’s nothing to complain about.”